HumphreyLu6/CMPUT-412-C3/README.md

 -    We put additional usb camera at the lower front of the turtle_bot to follow the white line on the ground and the asus camera is used to detect shape of the target.
 The lower position of the camera improves precision with less exception tolerance as a trade-off.
 -    In the function usb_callback, we use the usb camera to detect whether we have a long red line to  short red line.
 The method is that if it is a long red line there won't be any white in the middle of the track.
 We think its quicker and easier to identify the difference between two lines.
--    If the object cannot be included into the camera, the robot can fall up a little bit to fit the camera view into the right position.
+-    To ensure the target objects are included into the camera, the robot back up a little bit to fit the camera view into the right position.

 Image detection process: